FIVE people have been sentenced for their parts in a feud between travelling families which ended with two young children being kidnapped.

-That same night Quincy’s brother Shane Buckley, 23, forrmerly of Rayne Road, Felsted, and now of Woodham Road, Stow Maries, allegedly armed himself with an axe and went to Kerry Anne’s aunt’s house in Cold Norton.
+That same night Quincy’s brother Shane Buckley, 23, forrmerly of Rayne Road, Felsted, and now of Woodham Road, Stow Maries, allegedly armed himself with an axe and went to Kerry Anne’s aunt’s house

 He demanded Kerry Anne’s uncle, Anthony Loveridge, come outside to sort things out but went away when he was ignored.

-At 6am he and other Buckleys descended on aunt Susan Barton’s house in Clark’s Rise, Cold Norton and Shane Buckley kicked open the front door and property inside was damaged by various individuals, the court heard.
+At 6am he and other Buckleys descended on aunt Susan Barton’s house in Clark’s Rise, Cold Norton and Shane Buckley kicked open the front door and property inside was damaged by various individuals,

 Shane Buckley denied he had turned up with an axe, but giving evidence Susan Barton, 34, said she talked to him from her bedroom window and saw what he was holding.